Infomaniak/desktop-kDrive/infomaniak-build-tools/linux/Readme.md

 sudo apt install -y clang
 ```

-Ensure that CLANG is installed with a version higher than 18 with the following command :
+Ensure that CLANG is installed with at least version 18 by running the following command :

 ```bash
 clang --version